 - Meningococcal vaccines.
-There are several different serogroups, or strains, of meningococci – those that most commonly cause disease are groups A, B, C, W and Y. Meningococcal C vaccine protects against infection with Neisseria meningitidis group C. The number of cases of group C meningococcal disease has significantly declined since introduction of this vaccine.
-There is also a vaccine against groups A, C, W and Y, but this vaccine is only recommended in certain circumstances and is not available on the National Immunisation Program Schedule.
-A vaccine against group B meningococcus, which is the most common cause of meningococcal disease in Australia, has recently been approved for use in Australia, but is not yet available on the National Immunisation Program Schedule.
+There are several different serogroups, or strains, of meningococci – those that most commonly cause disease are groups A, B, C, W and Y. The number of cases of group C meningococcal disease significantly declined after introduction of the meningococcal C vaccine.
+There is now a vaccine against meningococcal groups A, C, W and Y (Nimenrix), and this vaccine is available for free on the National Immunisation Program Schedule for all Australian children.
+In addition, indigenous Australian children are recommended to also have a free vaccination (called Bexsero) against group B meningococcus.

 - Measles, mumps, rubella and varicella (chickenpox) (MMRV) vaccine.
 Measles, mumps and varicella can cause meningitis, so immunisation against these illnesses is important to protect yourself and your children.

 If you have been exposed to someone with meningococcal disease, it may be recommended that you take a course of antibiotics to prevent infection.
 Usually only people who have been in close contact with the infected person will need to take antibiotics.
 Check with your doctor if you are concerned.